 Figure 4: Stress map of the Mediterranean giving orientations of the maximum horizontal compressive stress.
+From www.world-stress-map.org.

 In discussing hydraulic fracturing and overcoring stress measurements, Zoback (1992) has the following comments:

 'Detailed hydraulic fracturing testing in a number of boreholes beginning very close to surface (10-20 m depth) has revealed marked changes in stress orientations and relative magnitudes with depth in the upper few hundred metres, possibly related to effects of nearby topography or a high degree of near surface fracturing.